aksenovaa/documentation/Concepts/Templates.md

-Fluid Powered TYPO3: Concepts - Templates
+TYPO3 на базе Fluid: Concepts - Templates
 =========================================

 ## Foreword

-Templates rendered through Flux - which almost all templates in Fluid Powered TYPO3 are - are only slighly different from normal
+Templates rendered through Flux - which almost all templates in TYPO3 на базе Fluid are - are only slighly different from normal
 Fluid templates.
 This concept description focuses on the differences and only mentions the rough outlines of many settings and
 ViewHelpers which you can use to configure your templates.
 You should be at least somewhat familiar with how to use Fluid templates in Extbase extensions before reading this.